 - Embedding EDI capacity-building as specific objectives in the research strategic plan (2020-2025).

-- Supporting learning opportunities on EDI for those conducting research at Island Health to build capacity for research teams, including Indigenous cultural safety, cultural safety of minority or stigmatized groups, children and youth, gender and sexuality, unconscious bias, accessibility, and inclusive language, as needed.
+- Supporting learning opportunities for those conducting research at Island Health to build capacity for research teams, including Indigenous cultural safety, cultural safety of minority or stigmatized groups, children and youth, gender and sexuality, unconscious bias, accessibility, and inclusive language, as needed.

 - Encouraging and providing competitive scoring on internal grant calls that both the research team and the research design consider EDI principles and practices.